JoSchae/nestjs-server/setup/setup-instructions.md

 export const SkipAuth = () => SetMetadata(IS_PUBLIC_KEY, true);
 ```

 It's pretty simple.
 This decorator sets Metadata.
 In any given Strategy, we now can check for this metadata.
-For example, here is the code-snippet from our future JWTGuard:
+For example, here's the code-snippet from our future JWTGuard:

 ```typescript
 const isPublic = this.reflector.getAllAndOverride<boolean>(IS_PUBLIC_KEY, [context.getHandler(), context.getClass()]);